Overview

 The witness is expected to be fully engaged in the proceeding without separate communication, unless otherwise agreed by the parties conducting the proceeding.

 If an audio or video issue is detected, all parties will immediately seek agreement to go off the record and raise the issue to the attention of the Veritext tech support team.
-The Veritext tech support team can be contacted at 855.440.4861 or [email protected].
+The Veritext tech support team can be contacted at 855.440.4861 or remote@veritext.com.

 Private chat is not permitted during the proceeding; however, group chat may be utilized to call attention to an issue if an audio problem is experienced.